-The DC.gov Department of Employment Services ranked nurse practitioners as the 8th fastest growing occupation between 2014 and 2024.
-Their predictions indicate that other advanced nursing positions will also show a high level of growth compared to other occupations during this period:
+The DC.gov Department of Employment Services ranked nurse practitioners as the 7th fastest growing occupation between 2016 and 2026.
+Their projections also reveal that other advanced nursing positions will also show a high level of growth compared to the state average for all occupations during this period:

-Between medical practices, academic institutions, and the large number of pharmaceutical and biotech companies, the DC area offers a number of opportunities for highly educated nurses such as those with a Doctor of Nursing Practice (DNP).
-This degree is rapidly becoming the preferred credential for advanced practice registered nurses (APRNs) and other advanced nursing professions.
+Between medical practices, academic institutions, and the large number of pharmaceutical and biotech companies, the DC area offers a number of opportunities for highly educated nurses, such as those with a Doctor of Nursing Practice (DNP).
+This degree is rapidly becoming the preferred credential for advanced practice registered nurses (APRNs) and other advanced nursing professions.<!- mfunc search_btn -> <!- /mfunc search_btn ->

-APRNs are in particular demand in areas that lack adequate primary care physicians, and DC had nine designated Health Professional Shortage Areas (HPSAs) as of 2012 according to the District’s Department of Health.
+APRNs are in particular demand in areas that lack adequate primary care physicians.
+In fact, DC had nine designated Health Professional Shortage Areas (HPSAs) as of 2019, according to the District’s Department of Health.
 The primary care HPSAs in DC are shown below:

 - Brentwood—Low Income

 The District is also home to excellent professional opportunities for high-level nurse administrators because of the many nursing institutions that are headquartered there: